In Short

 What is a Non-Disclosure Agreement?

-This written contract identifies when another party cannot use or disclose your confidential information to others.
+An NDA is a written contract that identifies when another party cannot use or disclose your confidential information to others.
 Many people assume non-disclosure agreements apply to employees only.
 While it is true that confidentiality clauses are common within employment contracts, they may also be used in other business relationships.

 Why Do I Need a Third-Party NDA?